dannyvassallo/insta_scrape/README.md

 Using this gem you can access multiple facets of the instagram API without needing authorization, most importantly the hashtag.

+v.1.1.0 introduing "long_scrape" methods!
+Now with more instgram posts!

 ## Note

 The number of results may vary when using certain methods as this isn't an official endpoint.